baggariSiva/vuejs/README.md

-# VueJs on Elestio
+# Vue.js using vue create on Elestio

-This is a minimal example of a VueJs static site created using vue create
+This is a minimal example of a Vue.js app created using vue create

 Click on the button below to deploy this repository with CI/CD on Elestio: